How to manage work along with CAT preparation?Anisha Mukhija

 Put your hands on your heart and ask yourself whether you have ever faced this dilemma.
-Almost more than 90 percent of students who are cat aspirants for CAT 2018 or those who have already given CAT before must have been through this phase in their journey of CAT preparation.
+Almost more than 90 percent of students who are cat aspirants for CAT or those who have already given CAT before must have been through this phase in their journey of CAT preparation.
 All those who have been successful in cracking CAT must have done justice with this decision.
-Honestly, this is the decision which will decide the overall outcome of your success in CAT.
+Honestly, this is the decision that will decide the overall outcome of your success in CAT.
 If all this is true then we must spend some of our precious time thinking about what needs to be done in order to get out of this dilemma.

 Must Read: Cracking CAT is Smart Work or Hard Work?

-Doing your job and living a comfortable life can be an ideal situation for someone, but for those who want to come out of their comfort zone and want to do be a leader, may prefer to join top b-schools by cracking CAT exam.
-Some people may feel content with their job field or sector they are part of, or the type of work they are doing, whereas some people may want to get exposure into other fields and want to do something creative.
+Doing your job and living a comfortable life can be an ideal situation for someone, but for those who want to come out of their comfort zone and want to do be a leader, you may prefer to join top b-schools by cracking CAT exam.
+Some people may feel content with their job field or sector they are part of, or the type of work they are doing, whereas some people may want to get exposure to other fields and want to do something creative.
 Some people like to get employed in the best company, whereas some want to give jobs to people.
-If you are in anywhere in the second category, then cracking CAT and joining a top b-school is what you are looking for.
+If you are anywhere in the second category, then cracking CAT and joining a top b-school is what you are looking for.

 Must Read: Simplifying Quants for Non-Engineers

-After giving the priority and deciding what needs to be done, second question of “how to achieve your goal” would haunt you again.
+After giving priority and deciding what needs to be done, the second question of “how to achieve your goal” would haunt you again.
 However, now you are at least sure of what you should aim for, and therefore planning would become much easier.
 You would now be in a position to prioritize your tasks by giving each one of them some weightage.
 Anything which is related to your CAT exam preparation will have higher weightage than anything which takes your out of it.
 Life becomes easy once you know what needs to be done and what’s the purpose of doing it.

-Still, many will argue that the question remains same, which is “what needs to be done after setting your goal”.
-Should I leave my job and continue with my CAT preparation, Should I do part-time job and continue doing CAT preparation, or should I just join a test series without joining full time course program for CAT.
+Still, many will argue that the question remains the same, which is “what needs to be done after setting your goal”.
+Should I leave my job and continue with my CAT preparation, Should I do a part-time job and continue doing CAT preparation, or should I just join a test series without joining a full-time course program for CAT.
 There is no specific answer which can fit for all of us.
 People who are freshers would want to have some work ex prior to joining B-schools, and those with work ex may think of taking leave from their job and start preparing for their CAT exams.

 Must Read: Is Self Study For CAT Advisable?